RichaCodes/OLIST-dataset_R/README.md

 # OLIST-dataset_R
-Data analysis of OLIST dataset taken from kaggle using R language
+OLIST is a dataset of e-commerce website taken from kaggle.
+Here, i have done data analysis of OLIST using language R.